 Immediately upon the completion of the Company's initial public offering on October 17, 2012, Wexford beneficially owned approximately 44% of the Company's outstanding common stock.
-As of December 31, 2015, Wexford beneficially owned less than 1% of the Company's outstanding common stock.
-A partner at Wexford serves as Chairman of the Board of Directors of each of the Company and the General Partner.
+As of December 31, 2016, Wexford beneficially owned less than 1% of the Company's outstanding common stock.
+The Chairman of the Board of Directors of each of the Company and the General Partner was a partner at Wexford until his retirement from Wexford effective December 31, 2016.
 Another partner at Wexford serves a member of the Board of Directors of the General Partner.